 - 1. Core courses (GEO 200AN, 200BN, 200CN, 200DN and 200E) and seminars (GEO 297) in the discipline and - 2.
 Specialized methods and subject matter courses in one of four Areas of Geographic Depth.
-Students also have an additional option of focusing in one of three Specialized Areas of Study, though this isn't required.
-Training in each Area of Geographic Depth and Specialized Areas of Study requires students to take a series of courses that fall within the broad subject area.
-Descriptions of these Areas of Emphasis and Concentrations, affiliated faculty, and their specific curricula can be found on the GGG web site: http://geography.ucdavis.edu.
-Areas of Geographic Depth generally involve faculty from several different Colleges and Departments, while Specialized Areas of Study (e.g., Global Environmental Change, Landscape Architecture and Environmental Design or Regional and Community Development) involve faculty from a single or small group of departments.
+Training in each Area of Geographic Depth requires students to take a series of courses that fall within the broad subject area.